-This asynchronous online course will consider the characteristics of environmentally, economically and socio-culturally sustainable tourism and assess the possibilities and limitations for its implementation within a variety of destinations and product settings.
-It will also emphasize conventional "mass" tourism as well as small-scale "alternative" tourism.
+This asynchronous online course will consider the characteristics of environmentally, economically and socioculturally sustainable tourism and assess the possibilities and limitations for its implementation within a variety of destinations and product settings.
+Conventional "mass" tourism as well as small-scale "alternative" tourism will also be emphasized.